Uniform irreducibility of Galois action on the $\ell$-primary part of Abelian $3$-folds of Picard type: Galois representations for -folds of Picard type

-\begin{proof} If $\fg'_{\C}=\{0\}$, then $\fg'=\{0\}$, whereas if $\fg'_{\C}=\mathfrak{sl}(3,\C)$, then $\fg'=\mathfrak{su}(3,k)$ for dimension reasons.
-In the remaining cases, using the well known fact that any proper non-zero semi-simple Lie subalgebra of $\mathfrak{sl}(3,\C)$ is isomorphic to $\mathfrak{sl}(2,\C)$, we deduce that $\fg'$ is a form of $\mathfrak{sl}(2,k)$. \end{proof}
+\begin{proof} If $\fg'_{\overline\Q_\ell}=\{0\}$, then $\fg'=\{0\}$, whereas if $\fg'_{\overline\Q_\ell}=\mathfrak{sl}(3,\overline\Q_\ell)$, then $\fg'=\mathfrak{su}(3,\Q_\ell)$ for dimension reasons.
+In the remaining cases, using the well known fact that any proper non-zero semi-simple Lie subalgebra of $\mathfrak{sl}(3,\overline\Q_\ell)$ is isomorphic to $\mathfrak{sl}(2,\overline\Q_\ell)$, we deduce that $\fg'$ is a form of $\mathfrak{sl}(2,\Q_\ell)$. \end{proof}

-If $A$ is (potentially) of CM type (resp. admits (potentially) a non-trivial CM quotient), then its Mumford--Tate group is of the first (resp. second) type.
-It is natural to ask whether Theorem~\ref{theoremB} could be further refined for abelian $3$-folds without non-trivial CM quotients.
+If $A$ is of CM type (resp. admits a CM factor), then $\Lie(\MT(A)\otimes_{\Q}\Q_\ell)$ is of the first (resp. second) type in Lemma~\ref{prop:tricotomy}.
+Also clearly $\rho_{A,\ell}$ is potentially abelian (resp. is potentially reducible) if, and only if, $\mathfrak{g}^{}_{\Q_\ell}$ is of the first (resp. second) type in Lemma~\ref{prop:tricotomy}.
+The following proposition bridges the two sides.